wouterverweirder/web-project-validator/README.md

 This will scan a folder recursively, and create a report on every html file it finds inside that folder and its subfolders.

 ```
-$ node app.js --input-folder path/to/the/folder > report.txt
+$ node app.js --input-folder path/to/the/folder
 ```